Restoration of Rights & Record Relief

 A. Civil Rights

 “In any felony case, when the defendant is sentenced to a term of incarceration, the defendant is deprived of all rights and privileges described in subsection (3) of this section from the date of sentencing until: (a) The defendant is released from incarceration; or (b) The defendant’s conviction is set aside.”
 Or.
-Rev. Stat. §§ 137.281(1), (3) (2010).
+Rev. Stat. §§ 137.281(1).
+Persons sentenced to jail under state law do not lose civil rights (though persons serving a portion of their prison sentence in jail do).
 The rights enumerated include the right to vote, serve on a jury, hold office, and hold “a position of private trust.”
 Id.
-Persons sentenced to jail do not lose civil rights (though persons serving a portion of their prison sentence in jail do).
+However, for grand jury and criminal trials, 15 years after service of felony sentence, and 5 years after service of sentence for misdemeanor involving dishonesty or violence. § 137.281(3).
+A person convicted of any crime and serving a term of imprisonment in a federal correctional institution in the state is deprived of voting rights until discharged or paroled from imprisonment, or the conviction is set aside. § 137.281(5).

 Eligibility for legislative office is lost upon conviction until the sentence is completed, including any period of probation, post-prison supervision and payment of fine.
 Or.
 Const. art.
 IV, § 8(4).

 Pardon power rests exclusively in the governor, except for cases of treason for which the legislature has the pardon power.
 Or.
 Const. art.
 V, § 14; Or.
 Rev. Stat. § 144.649.
+No provision for administration.
 The governor must report to the legislature each grant of clemency, including the reasons for the grant.
 Or.
 Const. art.
 V, § 14.